 .
 Nawruz was raised in a Bahai family and the International centre for the Bahai Faith is in Haifa.
 This film is a poetic social-political documentary of a journey with his parents and sister as a gay man.
 It was selected as one of the ten finalist films for Cinetotoo: Philippine Documentary Film Festival

-BLISS (or the Bagong Lipunan Improvement of Sites and Services) is 1970s a government housing project in different locations around Manila.
-For decades, the BLISS site near the University of the Philippines Diliman campus, the country's premier state university, has become a shelter for local migrants, city workers, and college students — due to its relatively cheap rental fees.
-This is where Filipino filmmaker and animator, Nawruz Paguidopon has been living for 10 years.
-He struggles on intermittent freelance design and animation work, sells beauty products, joins a community lending scheme, and thinks of renting a whole flat in BLISS and lease its rooms to others to earn and save money.
+: BLISS (Bagong Lipunan Improvement of Sites and Services) is 1970s a government housing project in various locations around Manila.
+For decades, the BLISS site near the University of the Philippines Diliman campus, the country's premier state university, has become a shelter for local migrants, city workers, and college students — due to its relatively cheap rent.
+Filipino filmmaker and animator, Nawruz Paguidopon has been living here for 10 years.
+He struggles on intermittent freelance design and animation work, sells beauty products, joins a community lending scheme, and thinks of renting a whole flat in BLISS, to lease its rooms to others to earn and save money.

 One day, his mother calls and asks him to come home.
 She is worried about his financial troubles and offers to help.
 Reluctantly, he agrees, and uses this opportunity to connect again with his family, especially with his mother whose values have always been old-fashioned.